 Please also read our 2017 WELCOME PACKET for more information about why high school cross country is an opportunity that should not be missed.
 Among other reasons, cross country is a sport that boasts extremely low rates of traumatic injury (concussions, ligament tears) while providing the physical and intellectual foundations for a lifetime of healthy, happy living.

-We hope you will join us for a fantastic summer and fall experience!
+We hope you will join us for a fantastic fall experience!

 November 25, 2016